 Being a leader is easy to say.
 But how, you may ask, does one acquire this quality?
 The answer is simply, using the talents you have.
 Each of us was endowed with certain abilities.
 The trick is to discover them, own them and use them.
 Too often a salesperson’s qualities lie dormant because they don’t even know they are there.

 All of us are raw material when we go into selling.
 From that point on we undergo a honing process, a refinement.
 This should also be a period of discovery.
 Look at yourself carefully.
 Be honest in assessing yourself.
 If you’re like most people you will find in yourself some characteristics that could hurt you in the business world.
 But you should also turn up some facets that can be of invaluable help in your career.

 For example, you may have an arresting, well-modulated voice.
 By all means develop this quality for use in your sales presentations.
 Perhaps you have a good head for thinking out of the box.
 Why not use this talent to excite prospects and customers?

-You might have the ability to make people feel every comfortable, about themselves.
+You might have the ability to make people feel comfortable about themselves.
 By all means take advantage of this.
-Most customers make judgements by how they feel emotionally and here is your chance to really shine in this department.
+Most customers make judgments by how they feel emotionally and here is your chance to really shine in this department.

 The quality of merely being a good listener will help your selling.
 It’s surprising how many salespeople do not use this ability.
 If a buyer feels you are truly interested in, understand and empathetic to their problems, they will often translate this feeling into an order.